 If you or a loved one has been injured, or you have lost a loved one in a slip-and-fall accident caused by a wet floor, you may have a right to compensation for your injuries and losses.
 If you’ve been hurt, Philip DeBerard is on your side.

 Contact Philip DeBerard, Injury Attorney, by calling us toll free or using our online contact form.
-Our law firm is based in Stuart, and we serve accident victims throughout South Florida, including the Treasure Coast towns of Port St. Lucie, Okeechobee, Palm Beach and Vero Beach.
+Our law firm is based in Stuart, and we serve accident victims throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
 We can put our Florida wet floor slip-and-fall accident lawyers to work on your case right away.

 Request A Free Case Evaluation